rudderlabs/rudderstack-docs/destinations/testing-and-personalization/algolia.md

 });
 ```

-Please note the required criteria of Algolia:
+To successfully send events to Algolia, the following criteria must be met:

 * `eventType` can only be either `click`, `view` or `conversion`.
 Otherwise, the event will be dropped.
 * `timestamp` must be in milliseconds UNIX epoch and must be maximum 4 days old.